 - The cooking of the bacon in this recipe will serve a dual purpose.
 As well as the obvious, it provides the fat in which the scallops will be seared.
 Begin, therefore, by laying the bacon slices in a cold, non-stick frying pan.
 Cold because we want no other fat or grease.
-Put the heat on to low, and the fat will start to melt as the bacon cooks, at which point the heat can be gently increased.
-Allow for a couple of minutes each side then remove the bacon to a heated plate.
+Put the heat on low, and the fat will start to melt as the bacon cooks, at which point the heat can be gently increased.
+Allow for a couple of minutes on each side, then remove the bacon to a heated plate.

 - To make the bruschetta, begin by toasting the bread on both sides under an overhead grill.
-Peel the garlic clove and crush it slightly, under the blade of a large knife.
+Peel the garlic clove and crush it slightly under the blade of a large knife.
 Rub the garlic clove over the hot toast, drizzle with extra virgin olive oil and season with salt and freshly ground black pepper.

 - When the bread is under the grill, season the scallops lightly with white pepper.
 No salt is required, as this will be obtained from the bacon.
 Bring the pan with the bacon fat up to a very high heat and lay the scallops in with cooking tongs.
-Cook for one minute only each side.
+Cook for one minute only on each side.

-- Chop the bacon and plate alongside the salad.
+- Chop the bacon and plate it alongside the salad.
 When the scallops are ready, lay them atop the bacon.
 Plate the bruschetta and serve immediately.

 Can You Eat Raw Scallops?

 Hmmm...
 It would actually be unwise to treat this question as one which has a simple yes or no answer.
 In theory, yes, absolutely you can - and very delicious they are, too.
-It is imperative, however, that before you even contemplate doing so, you take at least a couple of factors in to account.
+It is imperative, however, that before you even contemplate doing so, you take at least a couple of factors into account.

 - Do you know for sure how fresh the scallops are?